facebookresearch/fairseq/examples/MMPT/README.md

 - a 1D CNN layer before the video Transformer
 - aggressive dropout

 We always train the models from scratch and inherit the training setup from FingerCLIP.
-To start the training, run the following command with the desired config file:
+To start the training, run the following command with the desired config file (under `projects/retri/signclip/`):

 ```
 python locallaunch.py projects/retri/signclip/asl_signs_face.yaml --jobtype local_single